 Identification of vulnerable students has been made using the starting point data alongside a holistic approach from Year leaders and pastoral staff who have worked closely with students since their return.
 In addition, any students who have had a self-isolation absence in the Autumn Term have been added to the list.

 During lockdown, laptops were lent to identified students.
 Students have been surveyed in October 2020 in order to find out any who have no access to IT at home or will have to share.
 This term, some laptops have been lent to support home learning and an up-to-date list produced to enable swift allocation in the event of partial or whole school closure.

-Academic Year 2019-20 ' ' ' ' Date of most recent PP Joan Lowe 2018
+Academic Year 2019-20 , , , , , , , , , , , , , , , , , , , , Date of most recent PP Review

-1 1 Review 2010

-1 £107,745

-Total Covid grant £44,480
+• Total Covid grant £44,480 -

 Total number of pupils 555 Number of pupils eligible 95 Date for next internal Autumn 2021

 for PP review of this strategy

 Vulnerable student data Y7 Y8 Y9 Y10 Y11

 Explanation/criteria:

-Data obtained from CLs starting 13 students 15 students 14 students 35 students 38 students
+Data obtained from Spring 13 students 15 students 14 students 22 students 26 students

-point data capture with additional
+engagement reports with

-1 https://educationendowmentfoundation.org.uk/public/files/Toolkit/Toolkit Manual 2018.pdf
+1 https://educationendowmentfoundation.org.uk/public/files/Toolkit/Toolkit_Manual_2018.pdf